EMIGRATION CANYON'S POWERS AND DUTIES

 The ordinance also details the authority of the Planning /Commission.
 Not all planning commissions in Utah will have the same power and authority.
 The Utah State law requires the Planning Commission to have some minimal duties and authority.
 These duties include making a recommendation to the Township Council for adoption and amendment of the general plan and making recommendations to the Township Council on the adoption or amendment of land use regulations, zoning maps, or official maps.
 No other powers or duties are required to be given to the Planning Commission by the Metro Township Council.
 The planning commission does not have any other inherent powers.

-The Planning Commissions is not a policy making body.
-It recommends policy to the policy makers.
-The requirement of state law is that the planning commission is to be involved in making recommendations to the Metro Township Council regarding certain land use regulations.
+The Planning Commission is not a policy-making body.
+It recommends policy to the policymakers.
+The requirement of state law is that the planning commission is to be involved in making recommendations to the Metro Township Council regarding certain land-use regulations.
 If the Metro Township Council does not accept the recommendations, there is nothing the planning commission can do.
 The state code specifically provides that the Council can adopt a recommended ordinance, reject it, or revise it.